LeakyAbstractions/blog/quotes/_posts/2011-02-14-working-right.md

   - failure
 quote:
   author: Mosher
-  caption: Mosher's Law of Software Engineering
+  caption: Mosher’s Law of Software Engineering
 ---

-Don't worry if it doesn't work right.
-If everything did, you'd be out of a job.
+Don’t worry if it doesn’t work right.
+If everything did, you’d be out of a job.